TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * Saving data onto USB

 PythonWriteUSB shows a small example of saving data into an excel file on a USB.
 The excel file has to already exist and should be saved as a .csv (comma-seperated values) file.
-The code below will save data in 6 columns.
-The first one will have the title "time" and the others have "sensor (1-5)".
+The code below will save data into 6 columns and the number of rows will be equal to the data that was already in the file with an adition of ten rows.
+The first column will have the title "time" and the others have "sensor (1-5)".

 ```
 import os